jeffThompson/DigitalFabrication/Week01-Hello/README.md

 ### ~PICK A POEM~ NOPE!
 Sorry everyone, changing this up just a bit!
 No need to find poems, just come to class with Illustrator installed.

-~Your first project will be to lay out a poem in Illustrator and cut it on the vinyl cutter.
-To get a head start, spend some time this week picking 2–3 poems you might like to work with.
-These can be poems you already like but is also a great chance to find something new!

-If you want some starting points, I suggest:

-* [Poetry Foundation](https://www.poetryfoundation.org/poems) has a wonderful site with tons of poems, which you can even filter by subject!
-* [Ubuweb](https://www.ubu.com/ethno/poems.html) has a nice "sampler" of [ethnopoetic](https://en.wikipedia.org/wiki/Ethnopoetics) pieces, mostly translated from other languages
-* [The New Yorker](https://www.newyorker.com/magazine/poems) has a great online collection of contemporary poetry

-Avoid super short (less than four lines) or long poems (unless you want to excerpt).~

 - - -

 ### FOLKS DOING COOL STUFF WITH DIGITAL FABRICATION